desec-io/desec-stack/README.md

         2. In Project: desec-stack › Project Interpreter, add a new interpreter.
 Choose "existing environment" and select `api/venv/bin/python3` from the project root.
         3. In Languages & Frameworks › Django, enable the Django support and set the Django project root to `api/`.

-    1. From the PyCharm menu, select Run › Edit Configurations and select the "Django tests" template from the list.
+    1. From the PyCharm menu, select Run › Edit Configurations and click on "Edit configuration templates"; select the "Django tests" template from the list.
         1. Open the Environment Variables dialog.
 Copy the contents of the `.env` file and paste it here.
         2. Add an environment variable with the name `DESECSTACK_DJANGO_TEST` and the value `1`.
         3. Fill the Custom Settings field with the path to the `settings_quick_test` module.